 |

-...however, this process must have evolved because parts like the 'Oak' pillars are far too thin and probably used a different 'impurity'. |
+…however, the process must have evolved because parts like the 'Oak' pillars are too thin and need a different 'impurity'. |

 |

-The mottling of BAYKO Screwdrivers is at least better understood, and was definitely done deliberately, if not officially. |
+The mottling of BAYKO Screwdrivers is, at least, better understood, and was definitely done deliberately, if not officially. |

 |

-The Screwdrivers [right] are certainly distinctive and were made by throwing a mixture of different coloured ingredients into the mould... |
+These Screwdrivers [right] are certainly distinctive and popular with collectors.
+They were made by throwing a mixture of different coloured pelletised ingredients into the mould… |

 |